CES 2024: The weirdest tech, gadgets and AI claims from Las Vegas | TechCrunch

 CES 2024 is in full swing in Las Vegas.
 We’re on the ground giving you the most talked about news and announcements from the event, but much of the fun is to be found in the weirder margins of the show floor.
 In an era of CES where companies are all-in on the AI hype machine, there are bound to be gadgets and claims that are a little odd, to say the least.

-Here are the eight strangest gadgets, tech and claims from CES 2024 so far.
+Here are the 14 strangest gadgets, tech and claims from CES 2024 so far.

 AI-powered birding binoculars